thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 ## 3. Environment Prerequisites to use the full TempTracker sample

 Here are the prerequisites you need to setup the environment, to run the full "TempTracker" sample.

-The setup is divided in **two main steps**:

- 1. Setting up the **Bluemix application in Chapter 4.1**.
-The Bluemix application is the important part to get and store the sensor data inside the cloudant database and to integrate the services.

- 2. Setting up the **Mobile application based on MobileFirst in Chapter 4.2**.
-This part is important to have a Mobile application and to use the given data from the sensor on a mobile device, report a problem, take picture ....

-Note: Just take a look the sample UseCases defined in **Chapter 0.**
-Feel free to use the parts separately.

 ***